-Even when focusing on the domain of material-handling systems (MHSs) itself, the effective operation of an automated unit load, guide path-based MHS [51], such as an automated guided vehicle (AGV) system or an overhead monorail system, can be perceived as the control of a resource-allocation function of the type described in the previous paragraph.
-All of these MHSs consist of 1) a guide path network that interconnects a set of workstations and additional supporting service facilities, such as a docking and recharging station, and 2) a fleet of autonomous vehicles that transfer parts among the system workstations by using the guide path net and eventually retiring to the docking station.
-Physical collisions among the vehicles are avoided by splitting the guide path links into a number of smaller segments called zones and requesting that each zone be allocated exclusively to a single vehicle.
-Access to a certain zone by a traveling vehicle must be negotiated with the system controller.
-Hence, under the considered operational regime, the execution of a vehicle trip from an origin location to some destination location is essentially a staged process where each stage corresponds to the traversal of a certain zone in the followed path, while the zone itself constitutes the resource allocated to the vehicle-abstracting process at that particular stage.
-A nominal vehicle-abstracting process under the aforementioned operational regime is defined by a sequence of zones taking the corresponding vehicle first from the docking station to the work station originating the corresponding transport request, to the destination workstation, and finally back to the docking station; however, the general model also allows for alternative routes and the reassignment of a retiring vehicle to a new transport task while on its trip back to the docking station.
+Even when focusing on the domain of material handling systems (MHS) itself, the effective operation of an automated "unit load, guidepath-based" MHS [51], like an "Automated Guided Vehicle (AGV)" system or an "overhead monorail" system, can be perceived as the control of a resource allocation function of the type described in the previous paragraph.
+All these MHS consist of (i) a guidepath network that interconnects a set of workstations and additional supporting service facilities, like a docking and a re-charging station, and (ii) a fleet of autonomous vehicles that transfer parts among the system workstations by using the guidepath net and eventually retiring to the docking station.
+Physical collisions among the vehicles are avoided by splitting the guidepath links into a number of smaller segments called "zones", and requesting that each zone is allocated exclusively to a single vehicle.
+Accessing a certain zone by a traveling vehicle must be negotiated with the system controller.
+Hence, under the considered operational regime, the execution of a vehicle trip from an "'origin"-location to some "destination"location is essentially a "staged process" where each "stage" corresponds to the traversal of a certain zone in the followed path, while the zone itself constitutes the "resource" allocated to the vehicle-abstracting process at that particular stage.
+A nominal vehicle-abstracting process under the aforementioned operational regime is defined by a sequence of zones taking the corresponding vehicle first from the docking station to the workstation originating the corresponding transport request, subsequently to the destination workstation, and finally back to the docking station; however, the general model also allows for alternative routes, and the re-assignment of a retiring vehicle to a new transport task while being on its trip back to the docking station.

-More recently, the resource-allocation paradigm for guide path-based MHSs, which was outlined in the previous paragraph, has been extended to traffic systems involving a fleet of free-ranging mobile agents over a certain planar area [45].
-In this case, each agent is represented by some canonical geometrical footprint-typically a disk of a certain radius-and the entire area is tesselated into a number of cells.
-An agent with its footprint overlapping a given cell is considered to occupy this cell.
-Cells possess a nominal capacity that limits the maximal number of agents that can simultaneously occupy the cell in a safe manner.
-Observance of the cell capacity is enforced by the system controller, which provides the traveling agents the necessary permission to access a requested cell.
-In a simple implementation of the considered control scheme, cells possess unit capacity, naturally ensuring the physical separation of the traveling agents.
-However, the literature also avails of more complex control schemes where a cell can have a nominal capacity larger than one, allowing two or more agents to traverse it simultaneously [50]; in such a case, it is further assumed that the cell-sharing agents have sensing, communication, and control capabilities that allow them to negotiate their local motion in a safe manner.
-In [45], these ideas are further extended to apply to the traffic of mobile agents that takes place in three-dimensional spaces and with the agents being in perpetual motion from their origin to their destination; hence, the considered control scheme can apply to the traffic coordination of airplanes, drones, and all other flying gadgets that are currently contemplated as future transport devices.
-Similarly, one can easily envision the potential extension of guide path-based MHSs to driverless monorail and railway systems serving urban or regional transportation needs over complex networks.
+More recently, the resource allocation paradigm for guidepath-based MHS, that was outlined in the previous paragraph, has been extended to traffic systems involving a fleet of free-ranging mobile agents over a certain planar area [45].
+In this case, each agent is represented by some canonical geometrical "footprint" - typically a disk of a certain radius - and the entire area is tesselated into a number of "cells".
+An agent with its footprint overlapping a given cell is considered to "occupy" this cell.
+Cells possess a nominal "capacity" that limits the maximal number of the agents that can simultaneously occupy the cell in a safe manner.
+Observance of the cell capacity is enforced by the system controller, which provides to the traveling agents the necessary permission to access a requested cell.
+In a simple implementation of the considered control scheme, cells possess unit capacity, ensuring naturally the physical separation of the traveling agents.
+However, the literature also avails of more complex control schemes where a cell can have a nominal capacity larger than one, allowing two or more agents to traverse it simultaneously [50]; in such a case, it is further assumed that the cell-sharing agents have sensing, communication and control capability that allows them to negotiate their local motion in a safe manner.
+In [45], the above ideas are further extended to apply to the traffic of mobile agents that takes place in three-dimensional spaces, and with the agents being in perpetual motion from their origin to their destination; hence, the considered control scheme can apply to the traffic coordination of airplanes, drones, and all other flying gadgets that are currently contemplated as future transport devices.
+Similarly, one can easily envision the potential extension of guidepath-based MHS to driverless monorail and railway systems serving urban or regional transportation needs over complex networks.